Donating or Accepting Non-Monetary Donations

 In order to receive a written letter of acknowledgment, please email OCF with the following information:

-Date the donation was received
+- Date the donation was received

-First, Last Name of contributor (whether an individual or organization)
+- First, Last Name of contributor (whether an individual or organization)

-Contributor’s contact information (Email preferred)
+- Contributor’s contact information (Email preferred)

-Name of Initiative
+- Name of Collective

-Detailed description of goods/services donated
+- Detailed description of goods donated